Codecademy/docs/content/go/concepts/interfaces/interfaces.md

 import "fmt"

-// any type that need to implement marriage should also implement all methods of dating type marriage interface {
+// Any type that needs to implement marriage should also implement all methods of dating. type marriage interface {
     dating
     love()